About GST Distribution

 While the arrangements can be complex, the aim is simple: to provide states with the opportunity to provide their residents with comparable services.

-In 2018, the Commonwealth Parliament legislated a new way to distribute GST revenue among the states and territories.
+In 2018, the Parliament of Australia legislated a new way to distribute GST revenue among the states and territories.

 - a GST relativity floor